cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 [Beguines](https://en.wikipedia.org/wiki/Beguines_and_Beghards) of medieval
-Europe, they ran their own semi-monastic communities without corporate or ecclesiastical oversight.), unions, neighborhood associations, or housing co-operatives with democratic governance.
-Not that those don't exist anymore, but increasingly socialisation is brokered through such corporations, and U+NION serves as a shining beacon of an example.
+Europe, they ran their own semi-monastic communities without corporate or ecclesiastical oversight.), unions, neighborhood associations, or housing co-operatives.
+Not that those don't exist anymore, but increasingly socialisation is brokered through corporations, and U+NION serves as a shining beacon of an example.

-Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary urban life generates demand for community, and housing scarcity that eliminates alternatives - thus monetizing loneliness and necessity simultaneously.
+Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary urban life generates demand for community, and housing scarcity that eliminates alternatives, thus monetizing loneliness and necessity simultaneously.
 The building looms over the city, glowing its promise of belonging.
-What it actually illuminates is how thoroughly we're allowing capital to mediate the basic human need for connection.
+What it actually illuminates is how thoroughly we're allowing capital to intermediate the basic human need for connection.